 Other vector formats have been established as alternatives to shapefiles, like the

 GeoPackage (.gpx) that are effectively the same as the shapefile.
-Very heated discussions occur around which one to choose.
-For instance, find this blog about why you should always use GeoPackage instead of Shapefile.
+Very heated discussions occur around which one to choose, for instance, at this blog about why you should always use GeoPackage instead of Shapefile.
 Of course, each data format has its benefits and drawbacks, and the choice to use one over another is ultimately up to the cartographer or analyst.

 At the Map Center, we like to store most of our vector information in